 In addition to being gathering spots for locals and tourists, many of the public squares or piazzas of Florence are outdoor galleries.
-Following is a list of some of the most significant squares in Florence and what you will find in them.
+Explore these spaces yourself with this list of some of the most significant squares in Florence and what you will find in them.

 01 of 07

 Florence's most historically significant square, the Piazza della Signoria has long been a gathering place for Florentines and visitors.
 In the shadow of the Palazzo Vecchio, the wide square has been a site for political rallies, festivals, and for the infamous "Bonfire of the Vanities" during the 15th century.
 Several beautiful statues from the Renaissance era decorate the Piazza della Signoria and it is next to one of Florence's most important attractions, the Uffizi Gallery.

 This is a rather small square in terms of walking space in that it is largely occupied by the cathedral complex that includes the Duomo, Baptistery, and Campanile.
 Adjacent to Piazza del Duomo, and often considered part of the square, is Piazza San Giovanni.
 The Baptistery, one of the oldest buildings in Florence, technically sits in Piazza San Giovanni.
 Thus, this district of Florence is also known as the San Giovanni quarter.

 The Piazza della Repubblica is a vast space surrounded by bustling (and expensive) cafés and chic hotels.
 The square sits in the historical center of the city, a few blocks from the Duomo and at the intersection of two ancient Roman roads, the Cardo and the Decumanus.
 Unfortunately, neither the ancient nor medieval remains in this piazza as it was restructured in the 19th century during the short period when Florence became the capital of a unified Italy.
 A redeeming quality: there is a lovely carousel in the square that kids will enjoy.

 04 of 07